tocodeat/Face2BMI/README.md

 # Face2BMI
-This repository contains a Flask-based web API for predicting Body Mass Index (BMI) from webcam images using a deep learning model.
-The API provides real-time predictions, allowing users to capture an image with their webcam and receive their predicted BMI immediately.
+This repository hosts a Flask-based web API project that uses a deep learning model built on the InceptionResNetV2 architecture for real-time Body Mass Index (BMI) estimation from webcam images.
+It provides users the ability to capture images through their webcam and receive immediate BMI predictions, thereby creating an interactive and intuitive experience for BMI estimation

 ## Project Structure
 * app.py: The main application file where the Flask app and routes are defined.